14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Riding the cable car from the entrance up to the Golden Bridge

-Due to demand from readers in my travel group, I’m adding a section on Ba Na Hills.
+If you’re after photos of the Golden Bridge (the big hands) at Ba Na Hills, you want to arrive early (and preferably on a weekday).
+I recently went to Ba Na Hills on a Friday, arriving at 8:30 AM, and the bridge was already semi-crowded.
+I bought my ticket here on the Klook app.
 You can read my new guide to visiting Ba Na Hills here.
-If you’re after photos of the Golden Bridge, you want to arrive early (and preferably on a weekday).
-I recently went to Ba Na Hills on a Friday, arriving at 8:30 AM, and the bridge was already semi-crowded.

 There is a lot more to see than the Golden Bridge.
 It’s a very visually striking place, with castles, gardens, and indoor shows spread over different levels and zones.
 You’ll need to take a cable car ride to the top (the only way to get there), which does have amazing views, but if you’re afraid of heights, it might not be for you.
 I am afraid of heights, and my hands were sweating.
 I spent over 6 hours at Ba Na Hills, and I’m glad that I did.